99205 CPT Code | Description, Reimbursement, Modifier & Examples

 Example 1

-A 65-year-old female new patient comes in after a fall with severe pain in the left hip region.
-The patient is a smoker and diabetes, has venous insufficiency, and chronic edema of both legs with redness.
-The physician orders an X-ray of the hip and interprets the finding as a comminuted fracture of the neck of the femur.
+A 65 year old female new patient, comes in after a fall, with severe pain in left hip region.
+Patient is a smoker and diabetes, has venous insufficiency and chronic edema of both legs with redness.

 Physician plan immediate hospitalization.
-The physician also discusses with the patient smoking cessation, glycemic target adherence, the importance of elevating his leg to decrease edema, wearing compression stockings for venous insufficiency, and the risks of pulmonary embolus for 65 minutes
+Physician also discusses with the patient on smoking cessation, glycemic target adherence, the importance of elevating his leg to decrease edema, wearing compression stockings for venous insufficiency and the risks of pulmonary embolus for 65 minutes

-Answer: CPT 99205, as the discussion and counseling dominates the high-risk visit
+Answer: CPT 99205 as the discussion and counselling dominates the high risk visit

 Example 2